-Further, it should be noted that the relation between the scaling dimensions of tunneling operators which can be switched on at the junction as a perturbation, and the \tdos in the immediate vicinity of the junction ($x\rightarrow 0$) are not related by a simple relation which one might naively expect.
-To understand this point let us consider the disconnected fixed point to be specific.
-In this case, the scaling dimension of inter-layer tunneling operators is dictated by the correlation function given by $G=\langle 0\vert\psi^{\dagger}_{e,1 O}(0)\, \psi_{e,2 I}(0) \, \psi^{\dagger}_{e,2 I}(t)\, \psi_{e,1 O}(t)\vert 0\rangle$ while the TDOS in each of the individual edge state is governed by the correlation functions $g_1 = \langle 0\vert\psi^{\dagger}_{e,1O}(0,0) \psi_{e,1 O}(0,t)\vert 0\rangle$ and $g_2 =\langle 0\vert\psi^{\dagger}_{e,2 I}(0,0) \psi_{e,2 I}(0,t)\vert 0\rangle$.
-Here the subscript '$e$' corresponds to the electron operator while we will use '$qp$' for the quasi-particle operator and the subscript $1,2$ stand for the layer index.
-Hence, one might expect that $G = g_1 g_2$ for the disconnected fixed point leading to a simple relation between \tdos and stability of the junction.
-But, $G \neq g_1 g_2$ owing to the fact that one has inter-layer interactions such that the ground state of the full edge Hamiltonian, $\vert 0\rangle$, does decompose onto the direct product of the ground states of the edge Hamiltonian of individual layers, i.e., $\vert 0\rangle \neq \vert 0\rangle_1 \vert 0\rangle_2$ even for the disconnected fixed point.
-This fact plays an important role in the interplay of stability of a fixed point and \tdos enhancement via the various non-local interactions terms.
+Furthermore, it should be noted that the relation between the scaling dimensions of tunneling operators, which can be switched on at the junction as a perturbation, and the \tdos in the immediate vicinity of the junction ($x\rightarrow 0$) is not a simple relation which one might naively expect.
+To understand this point, let us consider the disconnected fixed point to be specific.
+In this case, the scaling dimension of interlayer tunneling operators is dictated by the correlation function given by $G=\langle 0\vert\psi^{\dagger}_{e,1 O}(0)\, \psi_{e,2 I}(0) \, \psi^{\dagger}_{e,2 I}(t)\, \psi_{e,1 O}(t)\vert 0\rangle$, while the TDOS in each of the individual edge states is governed by the correlation functions $g_1 = \langle 0\vert\psi^{\dagger}_{e,1O}(0,0) \psi_{e,1 O}(0,t)\vert 0\rangle$ and $g_2 =\langle 0\vert\psi^{\dagger}_{e,2 I}(0,0) \psi_{e,2 I}(0,t)\vert 0\rangle$.
+Here, the subscript ``$e$" corresponds to the electron operator, while we will use ``$qp$" for the quasiparticle operator and the subscript $1,2$ stand for the layer index.
+Hence one might expect that $G = g_1 g_2$ for the disconnected fixed point leading to a simple relation between \tdos and the stability of the junction.
+However, $G \neq g_1 g_2$ owing to the fact that one has interlayer interactions such that the ground state of the full edge Hamiltonian, $\vert 0\rangle$, does not decompose onto the direct product of the ground states of the edge Hamiltonian of individual layers, i.e., $\vert 0\rangle \neq \vert 0\rangle_1 \vert 0\rangle_2$ even for the disconnected fixed point.
+This fact plays an important role in the interplay of stability of a fixed point and \tdos enhancement via the various nonlocal interaction terms.

-The expressions for scaling dimension of back-scattering and tunneling operators is straightforward to calculate using Eq.~(\ref{modified_bosonic_field}) which are given below:
+The expressions for scaling dimension of backscattering and tunneling operators are straightforward to calculate using Eq.~(\ref{modified_bosonic_field}) and are given below: